leaphly/price/README.md

 ### A Price is the amount of a product in different currencies.

 ```
-The t-shirt costs 3€
+In Dollar a t-shirt     costs 4$,
-if the customer wants to pay with US Dollar the price is fixed to 4$,
+in Eur the same t-shirt costs 3€
-if the customer wants to pay with British Pound the amount is given by the conversion.
+if British Pound the cost is given by the current conversion of 0.7900
 ```

 in PHP is: